F 3 GEOGRAPHY

 2. The second largest producer is USA followed by Russia.

-3. The lowest producers were France and West Germany with.
+3. The lowest producers were France and West Germany.

 Image From EcoleBooks.com